Boa imperator: Description

 Boa imperator is a wide-ranging species, living in both Central America and the northern parts of South America.
 As a result, the appearance of this snake varies greatly depending on the specific locality.
 As one of the smaller Boa species, they average between 1.3 m (4.2 ft.) and 2.5 m (8.2 ft.) in length when fully grown, but have been known to reach 3.7 m (12 ft.).
 They usually weigh around 6 kg (13 lb), although females are significantly larger than males.
 Lifespan in the wild is around 20–30 years, but 40 can be exceeded in captivity.

 Although Boa imperator exhibits almost identical patterns to Boa constrictor, this species often has a darker tail, usually dark brown or very dark red.
 They are, however, usually just as colorful as their counterparts and, like the larger boas, can be bred into a variety of different colors, given the right conditions to breed.

 Notably, the species is one of only two in snakes to have a confirmed XY sex chromosome system.

-One population is found on the Cayos Cochinos (Hog Islands) off the northern shore of Honduras.
-These are naturally hypomelanistic, which means that they have reduced melanin, thus are more lightly colored, although they retain the distinctive darker tail that is characteristic of most members of this species.
-The color of the tail may vary from salmon-pink to orange.
+One population, found on the Cayos Cochinos (Hog Islands) off the northern coast of Honduras, have evolved naturally hypomelanistic skin (containing reduced melanin), resulting in lighter-colored snakes; nonetheless, they retain the "signature" darkened tail-tip seen in the species, though the color of the tail may vary from salmon-pink to orange.

-Another well-known population of Boa imperator is the population from Nicaragua. which typically have a compact saddle pattern on their backs that is often circular in shape.
+Another well-known locality of Boa imperator is the population from Nicaragua, which typically have a compact saddle-pattern on their backs, often showing circular and spherical shapes.

-Mainland specimens from Colombia can be among the larger boas, but this species also includes a number of island dwarf populations, such as those from various Caribbean islands.
-These populations represent the smallest members of the species.
+Boas from Colombia can be among the largest boas as well as some of the smallest; this species includes a number of dwarf insular populations on several Caribbean islands.
+Off the Pacific coast of Colombia, smaller to medium-sized boas can be found living on Gorgona Island, a former Colombian prison colony that nature has reclaimed, with a high rate of biodiversity present on the island.